ahueck/redox-keymap/readme.md

 Further information for the keyboard specifics: [Redox repository](https://github.com/mattdibi/redox-keyboard) and [Redox qmk firmware](https://github.com/qmk/qmk_firmware/tree/master/keyboards/redox)

 ## Flashing the device
-Note: new qmk CLI; not fully tested w.r.t. flashing; see also (Github CI)[.github/workflows/basic-ci.yml]
+Note: Not fully tested w.r.t. flashing; see also [Github CI](.github/workflows/basic-ci.yml)

 Always do the flashing procedure for both sides.
 Reset button (pinhole) is on the underside of each half, respectively.